 Friends of Wycliffe with the College and each other.
 We have built a philanthropic culture within this community and we operate transparently.

-If you would like to discuss any aspect of making a donation, please contact The Foundation Office on +44 (0) 1453 820439 firstname.lastname@example.org
+If you would like to discuss any aspect of making a donation, please contact The Development Office on +44 (0) 1453 820439 firstname.lastname@example.org

 Your time and expertise can be used to benefit Wycliffe, our pupils and staff in a number of valuable ways and across a variety of roles.